-The cheklist for papers based on MoBa (Word document) must be filled in and sent in to the MoBa administration together with your paper.
+The checklist for papers based on MoBa (word document) must be filled in and sent in to the MoBa administration together with your manuscript.

 1. General aim of MoBa

 The enrolled families have consented to participate in the MoBa cohort study.
 The paper must be within the general aim of the study, which is to find causes of diseases.
 Additional aims are to detect early signs of diseases and to describe the development of diseases.

 A broader discussion of arims and methods is given in the following articles - please refer to these: